ttdet/DogShelter/README.md

-# courseProject-IntroToDatabase
 This course project was done by two other teammates and me.
+It's a online logging system of dog shelters with a web-based UI and TSQL as backend.